Antonio95/final-degree-project/README.md

 The project is organised in two blocks: **Iris** and **MNIST**

-* **Iris** (tensorflow_iris):
+**Iris** (tensorflow_iris):

-This block essentially trains a deep ffnn on the simple Iris problem, and logs information which can be later visualised with TensorBoard (such as learning curves or the TensorFlow graph).
+This block essentially trains a deep FFNN on the simple Iris problem, and logs information which can be later visualised with TensorBoard (such as learning curves or the TensorFlow graph).
 Most of the parameters (including the number of layers and units in each) are defined in a separate file, *settings.py*.

-In order to execute the program, simply modify the settings file according to your needs and run
+In order to execute the program, simply modify the settings file according to your needs and run:

 ```
 python network_in_one.py